NKjoep/Entando-Plugin-Builder-for-ANT/README.md

 How to use it
 -------------
-Open the build.xml file and setup these two vars:
+Open the build.xml file and setup these variables:

 - newPluginName = jpmyplugin
 - newPluginNameClass = Jpmyplugin